rust-lang/rust/src/doc/trpl/ffi.md

 need for any extra effort on a user's perspective.
 The C stack naturally interleaves with the rust stack, and it's "large enough" for both to interoperate.
-If, however, it is determined that a larger stack is necessary, there are appropriate functions in the task spawning API to control the size of the stack of the task which is spawned.
+If, however, it is determined that a larger stack is necessary, there are appropriate functions in the thread spawning API to control the size of the stack of the thread which is spawned.

 # Destructors